About Us

 Regular WPCiA Meetings

-Neighborhood meetings, unless otherwise noted, are held on the third Tuesday every other month at 7 p.m.
-(January, March, May, July, September, November) at the Windom Park Recreation Center, 2251 Hayes St. NE, Minneapolis (north end of Pillsbury School).
-This is an accessible location; please call WPCiA to request other accommodations.
-Free child care is provided by park staff during the neighborhood general meetings.
+Neighborhood Meetings, unless otherwise noted, are held on the third Wednesday of every other month at 7 p.m.
+(January, March, May, July, September, November) at the Windom Park Recreation Center, 2251 Hayes St. NE, Minneapolis (north end of Pillsbury School), unless otherwise noted on this website’s events page or our Facebook page (https://www.facebook.com/WindomParkCiA).

-Board of Director’s meetings are also open to the public and are held on the fourth Tuesday of the month at 7 p.m.
+Board of Director’s Meetings are also open to the public and are held on the 1st Wednesday of each month at 7 p.m, unless otherwise noted on the events page of this website or our Facebook page (https://www.facebook.com/WindomParkCiA).
 Free parking is available in the adjacent lot or on nearby streets.
-Usually, these meetings are held online via Zoom, but check the events calendar for specific meeting information.
+Usually, these meetings are held online via Zoom or at a local business in or nearby the Windom Park neighborhood but check the events calendar for specific meeting information.

-Meeting dates are subject to change for such reasons as inclement weather, holidays, etc. Please check with WPCiA to confirm, or subscribe to our email list for the latest updates by sending an email to info@windompark.org with “subscribe” in the subject line.
+Meeting dates are subject to change for such reasons as inclement weather, holidays, Board availability, etc. Please check with WPCIA to confirm, or subscribe to our email list for the latest updates by sending an email to info@windompark.org with “New & Updates Subscribe” in the subject line.

-All WPCiA meetings are open to the public.
+All WPCIA meetings are open to the public.
 We welcome all participants at our meetings – renters, homeowners, businesses, places of worship, and other nonprofits and community organizations.
-Neighborhood members age 18 and over are eligible to vote at our community meetings.
+Neighborhood participants age 18 and over are eligible to vote at our community meetings.

 More About Our Neighborhood Revitalization Program (NRP)